By Hubert Walker for CoinWeek ….

 All other products were listed as unavailable within the first hour of availability.

 The Mayflower 400th Anniversary Gold Reverse Proof coin, struck at the West Point Mint with a mintage limit of 5,000, was listed as “Currently Unavailable” within 20 minutes of going on sale.
 The same holds true for all 9,200 of the Silver Proof coin and medal sets issued by the US Mint.
 These sets contain a silver coin produced by The Royal Mint as well as a regular Proof silver medal struck at Philadelphia.

 The Royal Mint/US Mint two-coin gold Proof set, with a mintage limit of 5,350 and a product limit of 4,850, sold out by 10 am.
 The Mint’s contribution to this set, the regular Proof gold coin, was struck at West Point.

-Yes they do.
-But this one–presumably to allow for potential customers in the UK–went on sale at 9 am EST per a late-night press release by the United States Mint itself.
-Not only was the time of issue unusual, but the Mint is also inclined to announce its actions much, much further in advance than literally the night before.
+U.S. Mint products usually go on sale at noon, but this one–presumably to allow for potential customers in the UK–went on sale at 9 am EST per a late-night press release by the United States Mint itself.
+Not only was the time of issue atypical but the Mint also usually announces its actions much, much further in advance than literally the night before.